-- Individual Visits Prior to the start of school, individual parent-child visits to the classroom are scheduled to meet the teachers, discuss program information and relevant issues about the beginning of school, and to complete any necessary forms.
+Individual Visits - Prior to the start of school, individual parent-child visits to the classroom are scheduled to meet the teachers, discuss program information and relevant issues about the beginning of school, and to complete any necessary forms.
 This is also an opportunity for you to highlight information regarding your child and/or family that is important to you for the teachers to know.
-Your child has a chance to explore and play in the classroom, and meet the teachers before the first day of school. - Classroom Participation We encourage parents to share their interests, read to the children and help out in the classroom after the first 6-8 weeks of school.
-This initial period allows the children to adjust to the routine, separation and group life as well as make meaningful connections to adults other than their parents. - Parent Meetings A Back to School Night is scheduled in September/October for parents to visit the classroom and learn more about the curriculum and the special education inclusion aspect of the program.
-Meetings regarding parenting issues are offered during the year. - Parent Conferences Conferences are scheduled in the fall to discuss your child's adjustment and set goals.
+Your child has a chance to explore and play in the classroom, and meet the teachers before the first day of school.

+Classroom Participation - We encourage parents to share their interests, read to the children and help out in the classroom after the first 6-8 weeks of school.
+This initial period allows the children to adjust to the routine, separation and group life as well as make meaningful connections to adults other than their parents.

+Parent Meetings - A Back to School Event is scheduled in September/October for parents to visit the classroom and learn more about the curriculum and the special education inclusion aspect of the program.
+Meetings regarding parenting issues are offered during the year.

+Parent Conferences and Progress Reports - Conferences are scheduled in the fall to discuss your child's adjustment and set goals.
 You will receive a copy of a checklist regarding your child's adjustment to school.
 At the spring conference, your child's progress in all areas of development is reviewed as documented in our end-of-the-year report.
 Parents receive a copy of this report.
-At any point during the school year parents can request a conference. - Classroom Observations Parents observe their child participating in class prior the spring parent-teacher conferences.
-This gives parents the opportunity to view their child in the larger context of the group, and to observe specific behaviors and skills.
-Insights gained and questions raised are then discussed at the conference. - Brief Informal Communication at Arrival and Pick Up Times During Arrival Time, teachers will be busy greeting and supervising children in the classroom.
+At any point during the school year parents can request a conference.

+Brief Informal Communication at Arrival and Pick Up Times - During Arrival Time, teachers will be busy greeting and supervising children in the classroom.
 If you have an extensive message to relay during this time, please don't hesitate to notify the teacher through a note or by requesting a phone call.
 Teachers will establish regular office hours in the fall and notify parents concerning access.

-- Phone Calls (after school) - BEEP Blue Sheet regarding the classroom curriculum will be sent home. - Email is an option; teachers will publish email contacts. - Individual teacher office hours will be posted. - BEEP Bulletins with information about child development will be sent home. - Family Gatherings occur 2 times per year and are an opportunity to visit the child's classroom, meet other families and participate in ongoing curriculum. - Parent Program Evaluation Each year we look for feedback from families so we know about your experience in a BEEP classroom.
+Phone Calls (after school)

+BEEP Blue Sheet regarding the classroom curriculum will be sent home.

+Email is an option; teachers will publish email contacts.

+Individual teacher office hours will be posted.

+BEEP Bulletins with information about child development will be sent home.

+Family Gatherings occur several mornings during the year and are an opportunity to visit your child's classroom, participate in ongoing curriculum, and share some learning time with your child, and meet other families.

+Parent Program Evaluation - Each year we look for feedback from families so we know about your experience in a BEEP classroom.
 Toward the end of the school year, we will ask you to complete a Program Feedback form.
 Any changes made, based upon this feedback, will be shared in a newsletter and with the BEEP PTO and the School Site Council.